laravel/scout/README.md

 ## Introduction

 Laravel Scout provides a simple, driver-based solution for adding full-text search to your Eloquent models.
 Once Scout is installed and configured, it will automatically sync your model changes to your search indexes.
+Currently, Scout supports:
-Currently, Scout supports [Algolia](https://www.algolia.com/), a blazing-fast and hosted search service.
+- [Algolia](https://www.algolia.com/), a blazing-fast and hosted search service
+- [MeiliSearch](https://github.com/meilisearch/meilisearch), an **open-source**, lightning fast, relevant, search api.

 ## Official Documentation